 Keep in mind, you can only create a notification for debit cards 14 days prior to your travel dates.

 Use These Chase Cards to Save Money on Transaction Fees!

 Lots of credit cards charge up to 3% when you use them for transactions in a foreign country.
 But many Chase cards have NO foreign transaction fees!

 So not only is it easy to set up travel notifications with your Chase cards, but you can save money too.
 If you’re traveling overseas, you’ll want to use a Chase card like:

 - Chase Sapphire Preferred® Card (our favorite card for beginners using travel miles and points)

-- IHG® Rewards Club Premier Credit Card (a fantastic hotel credit card)
+- IHG® Rewards Premier Credit Card (a fantastic hotel credit card)

 We also really like this travel credit card for international trips:

-- Capital One® Venture® Rewards Credit Card (our #1 card for easy-to-use points)
+- Capital One® Venture® Rewards Credit Card (our #1 card for easy-to-use miles)

 Here’s our post with the best travel credit cards!